scylladb/scylla-operator/docs/source/eks.md

 ### Deleting an EKS cluster

-Once you are done with your experiments delete your cluster using the following command:
+Once you are done with your experiments, delete your cluster using the following command:

 ```
 eksctl delete cluster "${CLUSTER_NAME}"